If you need or want to reduce your everyday expenses, there are simple solutions that won’t require you to make major lifestyle changes.

 6. Switch to generic medicines

 Brand loyalty often is misplaced when it comes to medicines.
-Generic medicines are generally cheaper than their brand-name counterparts.
+Generic medicines are generally cheaper than yet equivalent to their brand-name counterparts.

 According to the U.S. Food and Drug Administration (FDA):